 Seek out a personal loan

 If you have good credit and aren’t carrying a lot of debt, taking out a personal loan may be preferable to borrowing from your 401(k).
 That’s because you may be eligible for a lower interest rate and flexible terms.
 Because personal loans are unsecured, you don’t need collateral to qualify.

 If you’re considering taking out a 401(k) loan, you should make sure you understand all the fees, rules and terms of the agreement before you apply.
-You should also consider all other options, since there are definite risks to borrowing from your 401(k).
+You should also consider all other options, since there are definite risks to borrowing from your 401(k) and digging into your retirement savings.
 Once you’ve decided on the path that’s right for you, be sure to come up with a budget and savings plan to help you avoid needing to borrow in the future.